Lutz, Florida

+Lutz /ˈlu:ts/ is an unincorporated community in Hillsborough County and Pasco County, Florida, United States, 15 mi north of Tampa.
+While there is a census-designated area of Lutz, the community itself extends beyond those boundaries into other census-designated areas.

 History

 Lutz began with the construction of a small train depot on the Tampa Northern Railroad.
 The area surrounding the depot officially became known as "Lutz" when the U.S. Postal Service authorized a post office.
 The community was named for W. P. Lutz, who was credited with bringing the railroad to town.

 As people moved to the rural community from Tampa, the Lutz area continued to grow until it no longer depended on the "Lutz Junction", which was demolished in the late 1960s.

 In 2000, a replica of the depot was rebuilt in the approximate location, which is now at the intersection of Lutz-Lake Fern Road and U.S. Highway 41.
 The post office's structure is still in the same place today, although it is now an art gallery.
 A public library is located behind the train depot replica.
-This area is known as "Beautiful Downtown Lutz".
+This area is known as "Beautiful Downtown Lutz" and had a song written about it in 1981.

 Part of the movie Edward Scissorhands was filmed on Tinsmith Circle in the neighborhood of Carpenter's Run in north Lutz in Pasco County.
 In the credits the town is named in the "Thank you" section.

 Geography

-Lutz is located in northwestern Hillsborough County at 28°8′22″N 82°27′43″W (28.139428, -82.462028).
-It is bordered to the east by the city of Tampa, to the south by the Lake Magdalene and University unincorporated communities, and to the west by unincorporated Northdale and Cheval, all in Hillsborough County.
+Lutz is located in northwestern Hillsborough County and southern Pasco County at 28°8′22″N 82°27′43″W (28.139428, -82.462028).
+It is bordered to the northeast in Pasco County by Wesley Chapel and in Hillsborough County by a region of Tampa known as New Tampa, to the south by the Lake Magdalene and University unincorporated communities, and to the west by unincorporated Keystone in Hillsborough County and to. the northwest by Odessa in Pasco County.
 To the north, Lutz is bordered by Land o' Lakes and Wesley Chapel in Pasco County.

 Interstate 275 runs through the east side of Lutz, joining its parent highway Interstate 75 in the northeast corner of the community.
-U.S. Route 41 runs through the center of Lutz, and Florida State 597 forms part of the western border.
+U.S. Route 41 runs through the center of Lutz, and Florida State Road 597 forms part of the western border.
 Downtown Tampa is 14 mi to the south.

 According to the United States Census Bureau, the Lutz CDP has a total area of 70.2 km2, of which 63.8 km2 are land and 6.4 km2, or 9.06%, are water.